cloudfoundry/garden-runc-release/docs/opsguide.md

 RunDMC is Guardian’s containerizer.
 It is a super-small wrapper around runc with two jobs.
 Firstly it manages the ‘depot’ directory (see above), creating, listing and destroying container bundles as requested (in the code this is the `DirDepot` component).
 Secondly it executes `runc` commands to actually create, run and manage the container lifecycle (in the code this is the `RuncRunner` component).

+### GrootFS

+GrootFS is the built-in root filesystem management component which is used by default and if `deprecated_use_garden_shed` is not configured.
+GrootFS uses `overlay` to efficiently combine filesystem layers, along with an `xfs` base filesystem mounted with a loop device to implement disk quotas.

 ### Garden-Shed

-Garden-Shed is the built-in root filesystem management component which is used by default and if no `image_plugin` is configured.
-Garden-shed uses `aufs` to efficiently combine filesystem layers, along with dynamically created loop devices to implement disk quotas.
+Garden-Shed is the **deprecated** root filesystem management component which is optionally configured by setting the `deprecated_use_garden_shed` property.
+Garden-shed uses `aufs` to combine filesystem layers, along with dynamically created loop devices to implement disk quotas.

 ### Kawasaki